 The Arts Program

 The Arts Program includes the programs below.
-The overall program is designed to enhance young people’s self-expression and creativity, develop multicultural appreciation, provide exposure to and develop skills in craft and visual, performing and literary arts.
+The overall program is designed to enhance young people’s self-expression and creativity, develop multicultural appreciation, provide exposure to and develop skills in craft and visual, performing, and literary arts.

-National Fine Arts Exhibit: This contest encourages creativity through a variety of media, is made up of local, regional and national exhibits.
-Youth are encouraged to create artwork in any of the following categories: monochromatic drawing, multicolored drawing, pastels, water color, oil or acrylic, print making, mixed media, collage and sculpture.
+National Fine Arts Exhibit: This contest encourages creativity through a variety of media, is made up of local, regional, and national exhibits.
+Youth are encouraged to create artwork in any of the following categories: monochromatic drawing, multicolored drawing, pastels, watercolor, oil or acrylic, printmaking, mixed media, collage, and sculpture.

-National Photography Program and Contest: This program and annual contest encourages youth 6-18 to learn and practice black and white, color, and digital process photography.
+National Photography Program and Contest: This program and annual contest encourage youth 6-18 to learn and practice black and white, color, and digital process photography.
 Recognition is given through local, regional, and national contest/exhibits.

-Sports, Fitness and Recreation
+Sports, Fitness, and Recreation

-The Sports, Fitness and Recreation program below helps develop fitness, positive use of leisure time, skills for stress management, appreciation for the environment, and social skills.
+The Sports, Fitness, and Recreation program below helps develop fitness, positive use of leisure time, skills for stress management, appreciation for the environment, and social skills.